 During the first year of operation, GITEM implemented two separate regions or deployment centers (in Phoenix and Tucson) from which officers could be deployed to support law enforcement agencies statewide.
 GITEM consisted of employees from 22 different agencies.

 In 1996, GITEM established two undercover squads, the first in the nation, specifically to infiltrate and dismantle gangs as criminal enterprises.
 The squads were based out of Phoenix and Tucson but conducted operations in every area of the state.

-In 2003, GITEM fell victim to changing priorities and budget shortfalls and went through a significant downsizing process to meet budgetary restraints.
+In 2003, following the 9/11 attacks, GITEM fell victim to changing priorities and budget shortfalls and went through a significant downsizing process to meet budgetary restraints.

-In 2006, Arizona lawmakers took an aggressive stance on stopping gang and illegal immigration-related crimes and revitalized the old GITEM and created the new GIITEM, the Gang and Immigration Intelligence Team Enforcement Mission.
-In addition, those same lawmakers provided special funding to the task force and added the responsibilities of deterring border-related crimes and combating the rising incidents of human smuggling and illegal immigration.
+In 2006, Arizona lawmakers took an aggressive stance on stopping gang and transnational-related crimes and revitalized the old GITEM and created the new GIITEM, the Gang and Immigration Intelligence Team Enforcement Mission.
+In addition, those same lawmakers provided special funding to the task force and added the responsibilities of deterring border-related crimes.

-GIITEM is one of only a few true multi-agency statewide gang and illegal immigration task force programs in the country.
-GIITEM’s anti-gang and illegal immigration efforts are directed into four areas: enforcement, investigation, intelligence gathering and training.
+GIITEM is one of only a few multi-agency statewide gang and illegal immigration task force programs in the country.
 GIITEM’s success can be contributed to its ability to confront gang and illegal immigration problems statewide without regard to the normal jurisdictional issues that affect municipal and county law enforcement agencies.

 The vision of the Arizona State Gang Task Force is to be the national model of a multi-agency gang task force.